5 Steps of How to Build Web Applications [Updated]

 • Identify technical and business requirements

 Defining the target audience involves analyzing the demographics, interests, and needs of potential users.
 This will allow you to create an app that will be as useful and convenient for them as possible.
-For example, if your target audience is young people who actively use mobile devices, it is worth paying special attention to adaptive design and usability on smartphones and tablets.
+For example, if your target audience is young people who actively use mobile devices, it is worth paying special attention to adaptive design and usability on smartphones and tablets when developing a web application.

 Defining technical and business requirements includes choosing a development platform, determining the resources and budget required, and setting a timeline for the project.
-For example, if you are developing an online store, you need to determine what product categories will be featured, what payment methods will be supported, and how shipping will be organized.
+For example, if you are developing a web based application like an online store, you need to determine what product categories will be featured, what payment methods will be supported, and how shipping will be organized.

 Design and Architecture

 After setting goals and requirements, you need to move on to design and architecture.
+This is a vital part of how to build web applications.
 This includes:

 • Developing interface mockups and prototypes